Scroll to top

 Thursday, Natural Sciences

-Ancient Mediterranean formal and natural sciences.
+Ancient conversations in formal and natural sciences.
 Continuing video and conversation, with you and others studying and writing on the scientific aspects of assigned above, along with Mathematical Papyri (1850-1800 BC), on aspects of its script and text that inform your own writing, and your developing approaches to lifelong learning, reading and writing.

 1st | Term